Risuko

 Protocol Routing

 The CLI's download command only distinguishes .torrent files (by checking if the path ends with .torrent and exists on disk).
 All other inputs are passed to addUri.
-The Node.js API provides protocol-specific functions (addTorrent, addMagnet, addEd2k, addM3u8, addFtp) that call the engine directly.
+The Node.js API also offers protocol-specific functions (addTorrent, addMagnet, addEd2k, addM3u8, addFtp, addYouTube) that call the engine directly without scheme sniffing.

 On this page